scikit-hep/pyhepmc/README.md

 pip install --user virtualenv # only needed if you don't have virtualenv already virtualenv py37 -p python3.7 # set up a virtualenv for Python3.7 (or use another Python version)
 ```
-Now activate the environment and install the requirements.
+Activate the virtualenv and install the requirements.
 ```
 . py37/bin/activate
 pip install -r requirements.txt # install the dependencies